vijay-ravi/EC2_jupyter_notebook/README.md

 3. Key-Pair file
 4. EC2 server

-Note: If you havent set up your AWS account, installed boto3, awscli please refer to the article on my <website>: have to add pip install boto3 and pip install awscli / aws config/access key
+<b>Note: If you havent set up your AWS account or installed boto3 and awscli please refer to the article on my website: www.vijayravi.blog
+ have to add pip install boto3 and pip install awscli / aws config/access key

 # 1. Download ec2_start.py and ec2_stop.py files and save to working directory of your local command line.
 For example, mine is C:\Users\Vijay.